-This guide assumes that you have a good understanding of the following topics:
+This guide assumes that you have a good knowledge of:

-- The AIX, HP-UX, Linux or Solaris operating system. - AIX, HP-UX, Linux or Solaris system administration. - Cluster hardware and its configuration in enterprise installations (for scenarios that use clusters). - Storage management. - Configuration and administration of DB2, Oracle or Sybase databases (for operating systems and scenarios that use these databases).
+- ◆ The AIX, HP-UX, Linux or Solaris[TM] operating system (OS). - AIX, HP-UX, Linux or Solaris system administration. - Cluster hardware and its configuration in enterprise installations (for scenarios that use clusters). - Storage management. - Configuration and administration of DB2, Oracle or Sybase databases (for operating systems and scenarios that use these databases).